Skip to main content

 You can tell that a folder is private if the front of it is blank.
 A private folder works like any other folder: You can move it, rename it, add stuff to it, or delete it.

-Note: Only you (and your team admins) can access what’s inside a private folder in your Dropbox business account.
+Note: Only you (and your team admins) can access what’s inside a private folder in your Dropbox team account.

 If you invite someone to that folder, then it’s no longer private.